 - The brand of privacy I practice as a Privacy Commissioner is "practical privacy"- it has to work, on the ground; - Try to take a balanced approach, resulting in a win-win scenario, whenever possible; - Caution that ignoring privacy problems in the short-term, will only create bigger problems in the long-term.

-One of Many Benefits of RFIDS: Health Care: Pharmaceuticals
+One of Many Benefits of RFIDs Healthcare / Pharma

-- Tracking the pedigree of pharmaceutical products; - Confidence relating to drug pedigree (re: statement of origin), is becoming increasingly important; - Tracking and inventory of patient specimens (blood samples, test tubes, etc.); - Tracking and inventory of pharmaceutical equipment.
+- Tracking the authenticity, tracing the pedigree of pharmaceutical products; - Tracking and inventory of patient specimens (blood samples, vials, test tubes, etc.); - Tracking and inventory of hospital equipment.

-IPC RFID DVD
+IPC DVD